stvansolano/my-codespace/README.md

 If you like or are using this project to learn or start your own solution, please give it a star.
 I appreciate it!

-A ready-to-use, templated GitHub Codespace that I regularly use.
+A ready-to-use, templated GitHub Codespace that I regularly use for VS Code on GitHub (Codespaces).

+## Batteries included

+- Docker
+- Kubernetes (WIP)
+- NodeJS
+- .NET 3.1

+Extensions

+- SQL Server
+- Docker
+- C#